DimaJoyti/go-coffee/docs/SECURITY_GATEWAY_MIGRATION_COMPLETE.md

 - **Proxy Functionality** - Backend service proxying maintained
 - **Metrics Collection** - Prometheus-style metrics endpoint

-The Security Gateway migration is **COMPLETE** and ready for the next phase of the migration plan.
+The Security Gateway migration is **COMPLETE** and ready for the next of the migration plan.

 ## 📈 Performance Improvements